Martindale, Cumbria

-Martindale is a valley, village and civil parish in Cumbria, England, situated within the Lake District National Park between the lakes of Ullswater and Haweswater.
+Martindale is a valley, village and civil parish in Westmorland and Furness, England, situated within the Lake District National Park between the lakes of Ullswater and Haweswater.
 The valley is served by a narrow minor road which runs as far as the farm of Dale Head.
 This road commences at Howtown, a hamlet on the shore of Ullswater that forms part of the civil parish but is not in the valley of Martindale, and passes over a mountain pass or hause into the valley.

-At the time of the 2011 census the population of the civil parish was less than 100.
+At the time of the 2011 census, the population of the civil parish was less than 100.
 Details are included in the parish of Bampton.